Blood Culture Results

-Steripath mechanically diverts and sequesters the initial 1.5-2.0 mL of blood, the volume known to most likely contain contaminants.1 Blood cultures are then collected through an independent sterile flow path maintaining a closed vein-to-bottle system.
+Steripath mechanically diverts and sequesters the initial 1.5-2.0 mL of blood, the volume known to contain contaminants.² Blood cultures are then collected through a second flow path, creating a closed vein-to-bottle collection system.

 Features & Technology